Best CPUs for Gaming: April 2021by Dr. Ian Cutress on April 19, 2021 1:40 PM EST

 *Closest substitutes were used out of what we've tested in house.
 Non-K and non-X samples are rare

 The 10 core Comet does have the advantage in pure MT workloads, but it doesn’t have PCIe 4.0: with more SSDs and GPUs moving to PCIe 4.0, that might be something to consider.
 Speaking to a few peers, all things being equal, they don’t see themselves buying a system in 2021 that doesn’t support PCIe 4.0.
 They were also split between the higher IPC of AMD Zen 3 in the Ryzen 5 5600X vs two more cores of Intel Rocket Lake in the Core i7-11700.
+The $36 difference between the two also means that extra money could be spent on additional cooling, which the Intel chip will need.

 Personally, I would probably side on the AMD Ryzen 5 5600X at that price.
 It does give fewer cores, but there is better IPC, more PCIe 4.0, and the system is mature.
 It is more power efficient, and requires less cooling, never going above 88 W. There’s also an upgrade path for the 12-core or 16-core.
 Going for the Rocket Lake system by contrast, the 8c will be an ultimate limit.